-When psychologists talk about “personality,” they’re referring to the patterns of thinking, feeling, and behaving that make each one of us unique.
+When psychologists talk about “personality,” they're referring to the patterns of thinking, feeling, and behaving that make each of us unique.
 No one acts exactly the same all the time, but we do tend to interact and engage with the world in fairly consistent ways.
-It’s why people are often described as “shy,” “outgoing,” “meticulous,” “fun-loving,” and so on.
+This is why people are often described as “shy,” “outgoing,” “meticulous,” “fun-loving,” and so on.
 These are elements of personality.

-Because personality is so intrinsically connected to identity, the term “personality disorder” might leave you feeling like there’s something fundamentally wrong with who you are.
+Because personality is so intrinsically connected to identity, the term “personality disorder” might leave you feeling like there's something fundamentally wrong with who you are.
 But a personality disorder is not a character judgment.
-In clinical terms, what “personality disorder” means is that your pattern of relating to the world is significantly different from the norm (in other words, you don’t act in ways that most people expect) and causes consistent problems for you in many areas of your life, such as your relationships, your career, and your feelings about yourself and others.
-Most importantly, these patterns can be changed!
+In clinical terms, “personality disorder” means that your pattern of relating to the world is significantly different from the norm.
+(In other words, you don't act in ways that most people expect).
+This causes consistent problems for you in many areas of your life, such as your relationships, career, and your feelings about yourself and others.
+But most importantly, these patterns can be changed!

 As someone with BPD, you've probably spent a lot of time fighting your impulses and emotions, so acceptance can be a tough thing to wrap your mind around.
 But accepting your emotions doesn't mean approving of them or resigning yourself to suffering.
 All it means is that you stop trying to fight, avoid, suppress, or deny what you're feeling.
 Giving yourself permission to have these feelings can take away a lot of their power.